harsh-narayan-nishad/Mediconnect/README.md

 The project is developed following the SDLC methodology:

 1. **Requirements Gathering**
-   - Defined user needs and technical requirements through stakeholder discussions.
+   - Defined user needs and technical requirements through team discussions.

 2. **Design**
    - Crafted wireframes and prototypes for seamless user flow and intuitive UI/UX.